Opinion: Life hacks from India on how to stay cool (without an air conditioner)

 Use water in creative ways.

 In India, we have a number of contraptions to manage heat without an air conditioner.
 That includes khus — grass curtains hung over doors and windows and sprayed with water.
 The curtains convert the dry wind outside into a fragrant, cool, damp breeze as it blows into the house.
-And the ubiquitous swamp cooler.
+And the ubiquitous swamp cooler, which works best in low-humidity settings.
 Also known as an evaporative cooler, this electrical device passes a room's air over water-saturated pads, which cools down the air, then blows that air back into the room.
 These devices are cheaper than air conditioners and use less energy.
 You can even make one yourself.

 Even if you don't have khus curtains or a swamp cooler, you can find other ways to use water to regulate your body temperature.
 Take a cold bath or shower.
 Or take a light towel, called a gamchha in Hindi, dampen it and wear it around your neck or on your head like a scarf.
 This wet garb is omnipresent even now among men in the hinterlands and small towns.